wesleyboar/wesleyb-sample-schoology/PLAN.md

 # Server

-Document me (how to run, use config file, whaat I do).
+Document me (how to run, use config file, what I do).

 ## Docker